 - Assistant Professor of History, 2008-2014

-- “Women’s Politics in International Context,” America in the World, 1900-1945, eds.
+- “Women’s Politics in International Context,” in America in the World, 1900-1945, eds.
 Brooke L. Blower and Andrew Preston, vol. 3 of The Cambridge History of America in the World, ed.
-Mark Philip Bradley (Cambridge University Press; in process)
+Mark Philip Bradley (forthcoming in 2021 from Cambridge University Press), 360–380.

 - “‘The War Power is Not a Blank Check’: The Supreme Court and Conscientious Objection, 1917-1973,” Journal of Policy History 31, no. 3 (July 2019): 303–25.

 - “‘Chaos, War, or a New World Order?’
 A Radical Vision of Peace and World Government in the 1930s,” Peace & Change 43, no. 4 (October 2018): 473–97.

 - “Education for Pax Americana: The Limits of Internationalism in Progressive-Era Peace Education,” History of Education Quarterly 57, no. 4 (November 2017): 515–41.

 - “Twenty Years of Worlds of Women: Leila Rupp’s Impact on the History of U.S. Women’s Internationalism,” History Compass 15, no. 6 (June 2017). doi: 10.1111/hic3.12381.

 - “Citizenship, Gender, and Conscience: United States v.
 Schwimmer,” Journal of Supreme Court History 40, no. 2 (July 2015): 154–71.

 - Pan American Women: U.S. Internationalists and Revolutionary Mexico (University of Pennsylvania Press, 2014).